priyan5295/sathiyapriyan_portfolio/README.md

 - Built with React and Material-UI.
 - Highlights: Interactive forms, responsive design, accessibility considerations.

-> More projects can be found in my portfolio: [Portfolio Link](https://sathiyapriyan-portfolio-frontend.netlify.app)
+> More projects can be found in my portfolio: <a href="https://sathiyapriyan-portfolio-frontend.netlify.app">Mine Portfolio</a>

 ---